 The Supplemental Health Care Exhibit (SHCE) from the National Association of Insurance Commissioners will be used to derive NCPHI of the Medicare Advantage market.
-The Medicare Advantage reporting combines stand-alone prescription drug plans (PDP) and the Medicare Advantage plans (MAPDs).
-Therefore, additional information from some carriers that offer both PDP and MAPD may be needed.
+The Medicare Advantage reporting combines stand-alone prescription drug plans (PDP) and the Medicare Advantage plans with Part D inclusion (MAPDs).
+Therefore, insurers that offer both PDP and MAPD will need to separately report health premiums earned, total incurred claims and member months for PDP and MAPD.
 The data elements that will be used in the calculation are detailed below: